 Under Indiana law, people convicted of domestic battery1 may not possess or carry a firearm unless the person’s right to possess a firearm has been restored.2 Indiana courts may also prohibit certain abusers from possessing firearms in certain domestic violence protective orders.
 See Domestic Violence and Firearms in Indiana for more information.

-A 2017 law also now generally prohibits aliens who are unlawfully present in the United States from knowingly or intentionally possessing a firearm.3
+Indiana law generally prohibits aliens who are unlawfully present in the United States from knowingly or intentionally possessing a firearm.3

 Indiana prohibits a person from transferring a handgun to an individual whom the transferor knows: